Speculative Literature Foundation Announces 2008 Gulliver Travel Research Grant Winner

-The Travel Research Grant is awarded to assist a writer (speculative fiction, poetry, drama, creative nonfiction) in his or her research.
-The 2007 Travel Research Grant includes $600 to be used to cover airfare, lodging, and/or other travel expenses.
-The grant is awarded by a committee of SLF members on the basis of interest and merit.
-Our jurors for 2007 were: Tiffany Jonas, editorial and publisher for Aio Publishing Co, LLC in the United States, and Colin Harvey, author of Lightning Days, in the United Kingdom.
+The Gulliver Travel Research Grant is awarded to assist a writer of speculative fiction in his or her research.
+As in previous years, the 2008 grant of $800 is to be used to cover airfare, lodging, and/or other expenses relating to the research for a project of speculative fiction.
+The grant is awarded by a committee of Speculative Literature Foundation members on the basis of interest and merit.

 Click here for more information on the Travel Research Grant.

 To discuss the Travel Research Grant, visit the SLF Forum page.

 Questions about this year’s travel grant process may be directed to either of the jurors at email@example.com

 Applications for next year’s Travel Grant will open on July 1st, 2008.